twilio/twilio-verify-passkeys/README.md

 ### Create Challenge Payload <a name="create-challenge-payload"></a>

-The challenge payload for creating a registration is a String obtained by requesting your backend a challenge for register a user, it uses the JSON schema:
+The challenge payload for creating a registration is a String obtained by requesting your backend a challenge for registering a user, it uses the JSON schema:
 ```
 {"rp":{"id":"your_backend","name":"PasskeySample"},"user":{"id":"WUV...5Ng","name":"1234567890","displayName":"1234567890"},"challenge":"WUY...jZQ","pubKeyCredParams":[{"type":"public-key","alg":-7}],"timeout":600000,"excludeCredentials":[],"authenticatorSelection":{"authenticatorAttachment":"platform","requireResidentKey":false,"residentKey":"preferred","userVerification":"preferred"},"attestation":"none"}
 ```